 We are all encouraged to do our bit and recycle.
 Around the world, we use a colossal amount of plastic each day.
-With pictures across the Internet and many a news article showing plastic-covered beaches many now realise that when disposed of incorrectly plastic waste poses a real risk to the environment and wildlife.
-Incorrectly disposed of plastic can collect in the Ocean where it can cause harm to marine life as they either ingest or become entangled in our waste2.
-As awareness of this problem grows it can be helpful to understand the many different types of plastic waste.
+With pictures across the Internet and many news articles showing plastic-covered beaches, many now realize that plastic waste poses a real risk to the environment and wildlife when disposed of incorrectly.
+Incorrectly disposed of plastic can collect in the Ocean, where it can cause harm to marine life as they either ingest or become entangled in our waste2.
+As awareness of this problem grows, it can be helpful to understand the many different types of plastic waste.

 We find plastic almost everywhere.
-It's in wrappers, containers and bottles, cars, shoes and even baby wipes and tea bags.
+It's in wrappers, containers and bottles, bottle caps, cars, shoes, and even wet wipes and tea bags.
 Of course, not forgetting plastic bags.
 It is safe to say that we can find plastic waste hard to avoid.

 Many plastic applications are incredibly useful, which in turn has led to plastic's popularity and ubiquity.
 Plastic material is cheap to produce, versatile, and durable.
-Made correctly we can use plastics safely to package food and across various healthcare applications8.
+Made correctly, we can use plastics safely to package food and across various healthcare applications7.

 However, plastic does present some health concerns.
 Some types of plastic and plastic waste contain BPA, which is an endocrine disruptor.
-BPA has now been linked to a number of health issues including cancer and fertility problems1.
+BPA has now been linked to a number of health issues1, including cancer and fertility problems.

-And plastic harms our environment in a number of ways.
+And plastic harms our environment in many ways.
 The process of mining the raw oil-based materials we use to create plastic disrupts natural habitats and can cause chemicals to leach into the environment during extraction.

-We now produce around 348 million tonnes of plastic every year14.
-Therefore, capturing plastic waste and waste plastic products and turning them into another useful product can help to limit the harm resulting from our demand for new or virgin plastic.
+We now produce around 348 million tonnes of plastic every year12.
+Therefore, capturing plastic waste and waste plastic products and turning them into other useful products can help limit the harm resulting from our demand for new or virgin plastic.
 Or from discarded plastic making its way into the environment.

-Plastic recycling reduces C02 emitted from the manufacture of new plastic, emissions from incinerating plastic waste, and prevents waste from going to landfill.
+Plastic recycling reduces C02 emissions from the manufacture of new plastic, incinerating plastic waste, and prevents waste from going to landfills.
 It also reduces the speed at which we use the earth's oil stocks.
 Further, recycling plastic is more energy-efficient than producing new polymers.

 The good news is that more of us are doing our bit when it comes to recycling.
-When we consider the UK alone, just 13,000 tonnes of plastic bottles were recycled in 2000.
+Considering the UK alone, just 13,000 tonnes of plastic bottles were recycled in 2000.
 However, we are now recycling upwards of 350,000 tonnes each year.
-Overall across Europe, we now recycle 80% more of our plastic than we did 10 years ago15.
+Overall across Europe, we now recycle 80% more of our plastic than we did 10 years ago13.

-Further, we also need to take into consideration that plastic recycling in itself consumes energy.
-There’s little doubt overall that the best thing we can do is reduce our need for plastics at all and look to sustainable cleaner alternatives.
+Further, we also need to consider that plastic recycling in itself consumes energy.
+Overall, there's little doubt that the best thing we can do is reduce our need for plastics and look for sustainable, cleaner alternatives.

 Thankfully a growing number of choices now present alternatives.
 Many of us now take our own bags to the supermarket, carry reusable bottles, and even avoid plastic-containing tea bags with reusable alternatives while looking to minimize the goods we purchase packaged in plastic.
 These choices all add up.